LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 2. You might not see the viable results if your development Blockchain dataset is empty.
 This could be changed by running your tests against the Testnet data.
 3. It may take a couple of minutes to show the analyzed results in the New Relic interface so be patient.

-To see the NewRelic instrumentation results, please log in to https://rpm.newrelic.com, and select `APM` from the top menu.
+To see the New Relic instrumentation results, please log in to https://rpm.newrelic.com, and select `APM` from the top menu.

 The first screen is the list of applications.
 Depending on which network you run your node in, you will see the application title as shown in the image below.